oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

 compatibility, meaning people on older devices will retain some level of access.

 ### Specialized Capabilities
-*…when you want to reach a broad range of people while keeping costs down as much as possible, but need some specialized device capabilities.*
+*Choose a progressive web app when you want to reach a broad range of people while keeping costs down as much as possible, but need some specialized device capabilities.*

 PWAs are better than native mobile apps or RWAs at providing a balance between reach, cost, and specialization.
 If you need to be able to send alerts or push